nikola-vukicevic/dotfiles/README.md

 I also made a mod of one of the official Airline themes (minimalist.vim).

 # i3
 Nothing fancy here.
-Simple and functional (a few dedicated shortcuts for switching the keyboard layout and some minor visaula tweaks); suits my needs just fine.
+Simple and functional (a few dedicated shortcuts for switching the keyboard layout and some minor visual tweaks); suits my needs just fine.